-Tri-State Aluminum is a full-service provider of aluminum extrusions.
-When you choose us for your aluminum extrusion needs, you can expect comprehensive service from fabrication to finishing options to shipment.
+Tri-State Aluminum is a full-service provider of custom aluminum extrusions.
+When you choose us for your aluminum extrusion needs, you can expect comprehensive service from aluminum fabrication to anodizing and other finishing options to shipment.
 For your convenience, we have compiled this guide to provide you with all the information you need about aluminum extrusions, including extrusion design, thermally treated tempers, and other customization options.

 The first step in aluminum extrusion design is to know your desired circle size.
 Not every manufacturer can provide a full range of circle sizes.
 Knowing your desired circle size will help you narrow down which manufacturers you can work with.

 Next, establish weight-per-foot specifications.
 This specification will have a major impact on the design process.
 The weight-per-foot specifications will impact the press size and operation of the press.